rollyourown-xyz/ryo-website-content/content/collaborate/working_with_git/reviewing_and_merging/index.md

 ## Reviewing and discussing Issues

-Before receiving a Pull Request, the maintainer will ideally have interacted with the developer and discussed the changes, e.g. via an Issue submitted or in one of our public Matrix rooms [**TODO: LINK HERE**].
+Before receiving a Pull Request, the maintainer will ideally have interacted with the developer and discussed the changes, e.g. via an Issue submitted or in one of our [public matrix rooms](https://rollyourown.xyz/about/public_matrix_rooms).

 ### Reviewing a Pull Request